Moab vs. Sedona: Which Red Rock Destination Deserves Your Trip?

 **For more red rock scenery in a completely different setting, check out Big Sur on the California coast.

 The real answer:** Do both.
-They're only 5.5 hours apart by car (via Flagstaff).
+They sit only 5.5 hours apart by car (via Flagstaff).
 Moab for the adventure, Sedona for the decompression.
-Your body will thank you for the order.
+Your body will thank you for taking them in that order.

-But if I had to pick one — and I genuinely like both — I'd pick Moab.
-Because standing at Grand View Point in Canyonlands, looking at a canyon system so vast it bends the horizon, is the closest I've come to understanding what "infinite" means.
-No crystal shop has matched that.
+And if you can only pick one, make it Moab.
+Standing at Grand View Point in Canyonlands, looking at a canyon system so vast it bends the horizon, is about as close as you'll come to understanding what "infinite" actually means.
+No crystal shop has ever matched that.

 Getting There

 Moab: Fly into Salt Lake City (SLC, 235 miles, 4 hours) or Grand Junction, CO (GJT, 110 miles, 1.5 hours).
-Canyonlands Field (CNY) is 16 miles north but has limited seasonal flights.
+Canyonlands Field (CNY) sits 16 miles north but runs limited seasonal flights.

 Sedona: Fly into Phoenix Sky Harbor (PHX, 115 miles, 2 hours).
-No commercial airport in Sedona itself, though Sedona Airport has a famous scenic viewpoint.
+Sedona has no commercial airport of its own, though Sedona Airport does offer a famous scenic viewpoint.

 Both require rental cars — there's no meaningful public transit in either area.
-Road conditions are excellent to both destinations.
-The drive itself becomes part of the experience: Moab's drive from SLC through Price Canyon is beautiful.
-Sedona's drive from Phoenix through the red rock approach on Highway 179 is dramatic.
+Road conditions are excellent to both destinations, and the drive itself becomes part of the experience: Moab's approach from SLC through Price Canyon is beautiful, and Sedona's arrival from Phoenix along the red rock stretch of Highway 179 is dramatic.

 The Final Word